Do you lead a team of casual dressers?

 If you do wear trainers to work ensure that you keep a pair just for this purpose.
 Have a spare pair that you can wear to the park etc that you aren’t so precious about.
 It saves the stress of the panic cleaning them on a Monday morning as dirty shoes are a no no!
 If trainers aren’t your thing then ankle boots or flats will work too.

 You can see my pick of smart casual work wear items from & Other Stores on Instagram.
-If you would how I can help you pull together a stylish wardrobe that works for your lifestyle then please get in touch for a free consultation call.

 Love to dress with more style and confidence?